makkamchuen/Abbreviation-Text-Extender/extension/readme.md

 1. Click on the Abbreviation Text Extender icon in the Chrome toolbar.
 2. Click on the "Go To Options" button.
-3. In the options page, type in the abbreviation in the "abbreviation" input field and the correct spelling in the "Correction" input field.
+3. In the options page, type in the abbreviation in the "Replace" input field and the expanded text in the "With" input field.
-4. Click on the "Add" button to add the abbreviation and correction to the list.
+4. Click on the "Add or Update" button to add the abbreviation and expanded text to the list.

+## Searching abbreviations <a id="searching_abbreviations"></a>

+1. Click on the Abbreviation Text Extender icon in the Chrome toolbar.
+2. Click on the "Go To Options" button.
+3. In the options page, type in the abbreviation in the "Replace" input field
+4. The abbreviation and expanded text pair should show up in the list

+## Clearing search filter <a id="searching_abbreviations"></a>

+1. Click on the Abbreviation Text Extender icon in the Chrome toolbar.
+2. Click on the "Go To Options" button.
+3. In the options page, click on the "Clear Filter" button to clear the search/replace filter

 ## Removing abbreviations <a id="removing_abbreviations"></a>

 1. Click on the Abbreviation Text Extender icon in the Chrome toolbar.
 2. Click on the "Go To Options" button.
-3. Find the abbreviation and correction that you want to remove in the list.
+3. Find the abbreviation and expanded text that you want to remove in the list.
 4. Click on the "Delete" button to remove the abbreviation and correction from the list.

 ## License <a id="license"></a>